How do you stay ahead of the competition and win on social media? Start with a social media competitive analysis.

 Identify your competitive keywords

 You probably already know some of the keywords your business is trying to rank for in the search engines.
-For example, if you work for a Manhattan-based hotel, you’re likely focused on keyword such as “New York hotels,” and “best places to stay in Manhattan.”
+For example, if you work for a Manhattan-based hotel, you’re likely focused on keywords such as “New York hotels,” and “best places to stay in Manhattan.”

 The Google Adwords Keyword Planner is a great place to identify the keywords most relevant to your brand.
 Even if you don’t advertise with Google Adwords, this tool is free to use.